aeternity/protocol/channels/ON-CHAIN.md

 - `nonce`
 - `fee`

 #### Requirements

 MUST be signed using private key corresponding to the public key `from`.

 ### `channel_settle`

-The settlement transaction is the last one in the lifecycle of a channel, after all possible disputes are resolved.
-This transaction then redistributes the locked funds.
+The settlement transaction is the last one in the lifecycle of a channel, but only required if the parties involved did not manage to cooperate when trying to close the channel.
+It has to be issued after all possible disputes are resolved and then redistributes the locked funds.

 The `channel_settle` MUST only be included in a block if: